simbo1905/csvdiff2csvsql/README.md

 csvsql --query "select * from right where ( one='d' and two='e' ) or ( one='m' and two='n' )" right.csv
 ```

-We can run the generated extract commands with:
+We can run one of them by throwing it at bash:

+`bash < deleted`

+Let's run all three with some display output:

 ```
 set echo off